FedMake/.github/profile/README.md

 ## Our Approach

 1. ### Mission Focused
       Whether it be specific executive orders or an organization's overall mission, FedMake events focus on outcomes.
-Microsoft is uniquely positioned to help organization's achieve their mission with our portfolio of cloud services.
+Microsoft is uniquely positioned to help organizations achieve their mission with our portfolio of cloud services.
 We want to empower our makers with the knowledge of how to **leverage their existing investment**, and any additional capabilities available, to build solutions in the United States sovereign clouds.

 2. ### Cross-Organization Collaboration
       Federal entities have long discussed the importance of cross-organization collaboration.
-But recent changes in law and advances in technology have led to a new environment that makes it far more achievable.
-Makers at the events will be broken into teams consisting of members outside their organization.  **Together they will connect and gain insight of their common challenges, understand how other federal organizations are dealing with them, and build innovative solutions that address them.**
+But recent changes in law and advances in technology have led to a new landscape that makes it far more achievable.
+Makers at the events will be broken into teams consisting of members outside their organization. **Together they will connect and gain insight of their shared challenges, understand how other federal organizations are dealing with them, and build innovative solutions that address them**.

 3. ### Make It Real
-      Have you ever attended a training on a technology but were unsure how you could apply it to addresss your unique challenges?  ***...Not at FedMake.***  FedMake events are hands-on, where makers have the opportunity to bring their real world problems, and build a solution that solves them.
+      Have you ever attended a training on a technology but were unsure how you could apply it to addresss your unique challenges?  ***...Not at FedMake.***\
+      *FedMake events are hands-on, where makers have the opportunity to bring their real world problems, and build a solution that solves them*.

-      Have you ever been shown capabilities, just to find out they are only available in our commercial clouds? **...Not at FedMake.**  FedMake events will target the Government Community Cloud (GCC) with our coaches extremely knowledgeable of the capabilities across all the United States sovereign clouds.
+      Have you ever been shown capabilities, just to find out they are only available in our commercial clouds? ***...Not at FedMake.***\
+      *FedMake events will target the Government Community Cloud (GCC) with our coaches extremely knowledgeable of the capabilities across all the United States sovereign clouds.*

 4. ### Embrace the Makers
       The Makers.
 The FedMake program leans into the DIY Maker Movement to empower every person and every mission to achieve more.
-We have the tools; our customers have the motivation and imagination. **We want to empower those who best understand a challenge because we know that they are the same people best equipped to solve them.**
+We have the tools; our customers have the motivation and imagination. **We want to empower those who best understand a challenge because we know that they are the same people best equipped to solve them**.

 ## Upcoming Events

-### Identifying, Classifying, and Labeling Data
+### Identifying, Classifying, and Labeling Data to Meet Federal Compliance Missions
 **November 8th-10th, 2022**\
 *The Garage – Reston, Two Freedom Square*\
 *11955 Freedom Drive, Reston, VA, 20190*\
 [Learn More and Register](https://aka.ms/FedMake/1108)\
 ![https://aka.ms/FedMake/1108](https://github.com/FedMake/.github/raw/main/profile/assets/registration-qr-code-1108.png)\

-### Democratized Application Development
+### Democratized Application Development with Power Platform
 **November 14th - 17th, 2022**\
 *The Garage – Reston, Two Freedom Square*\
 *11955 Freedom Drive, Reston, VA, 20190*\